 —Colossians 2:6-7 NKJV

 When we were saved by faith, we came just as we were—knowing we had nothing to offer.
-We hadn’t been fasting, reading the Word, or praying a lot but we received the greatest gift of all.
+We hadn’t been fasting, reading the Word, or praying a lot but we received the greatest gift of all—salvation.
 We received a new life in Christ.
-But after receiving Christ by faith, many believe that they can only maintain and keep their salvation through works.
-They believe if they don’t fast enough or pray enough or read enough or give enough that they will fall from grace.
+But after receiving Christ by faith, many believe that they can only maintain and keep their salvation through their works.
+They worry that if they don’t fast enough or pray enough or read enough or give enough God will stop loving them.
 That is not true.
 Paul said that those who attempt to prove themselves righteous fall from grace (Galatians 5:4).
 They put faith in what they do instead of what Christ did.

 “This only I want to learn from you,” Paul asked the Galatians.
 “Did you receive the Spirit by the works of the law, or by the hearing of faith?
 Are you so foolish?
 Having begun in the Spirit, are you now being made perfect by the flesh?
 (Galatians 3:2-3, NKJV).

-We don’t need to be so foolish!
-Having begun our Christian life by the grace of Jesus, we should continue our Christian walk in grace.
-Faith in the grace of Jesus produces works within us that are alive and not about us.
-Any work that is born of the need to prove ourselves.
-Any work we do seeking to prove to God we are worthy is about us.
+Having begun our Christian life by putting faith in Christ, we should continue our Christian life living by faith in Him.
+Faith in the grace of Jesus produces works that are alive and not dead like the ones born of the need to prove ourselves.
+Any work we do seeking to prove to God we are worthy of His love is about us.
 It tells God that His grace wasn’t enough.
 Christ died so we might be made worthy.
 He paid that price.
 When we work to win God’s love, we belittle the gift of righteousness He has given us.
 We say His worthiness wasn’t enough.

 Instead of focusing on our inadequacies, we need to put faith in what God has already provided by grace.